 A. For undergraduate students: The Émile Boutmy scholarship is awarded to students arriving at Sciences Po for their first year of studies.
 This scholarship program can take several forms.
 A tuition grant of:

-During the year abroad (third year of the undergraduate program): scholarship recipients will retain their tuition fee grant and additional cost of living grant (if applicable).
+During the year abroad (third year of the undergraduate program): scholarship recipients will retain their tuition fee grant).
 The Émile Boutmy scholarship is automatically renewed if the student chooses to continue their graduate studies at Sciences Po.

 Note : If you do not validate your academic year, your scholarship will be lost.
 If you have been granted for a scholarship and decide to defer your admission, your scholarship will be lost.